Call it dog code, if you will.

 5. Be prepared

+This goes to all dog owners.
 The same way that sometimes kids will cry and throw tantrums in public, dogs may bark and get out of control over anything too.
-But with dogs, it’s a little easier to bring them back to normal with a few treats.
+But with dogs, it’s a little easier to bring them back to normal with a few treats (sometimes).

 I usually carry a few extra since my dog tends to lose it over anyone who will give her attention.